MartinEvandt/openc2-ap-er/oc2edr.md

     * SHOULD respond with "Command not supported" in the status text
     * MAY respond with status code 500

-#### 2.3.4.X Allow domain_name
+#### 2.3.5.1 Allow domain_name
-Allows an endpoint to connect to a Domain Name address.
+Allows an Endpoint to connect to a Domain Name address.
+Can be treated as the mathematical complement to the 'deny domain_name' Command.

 OpenC2 Consumers that receive a 'allow domain_name' Command: